 Notes on tree growth and farm improvements.

-ALL TREES ARE BEING RELEASED FROM THEIR B&B RIGHT NOW!
-Yay!
-With the release of the root ball, adding nutrient rich soil and an improved drainage material to the base of each pot we anticipate good to great growth.
-Most trees remained in their same pot because there was plenty of room where the filler mulch was.
-This allowed for improved soil to take its place and not create too much change in overall weight.
-Weight in transportation is a huge concern for us – as you can imagine.
 We have also added 50/50 overhead shading and a ¾ acre graded and rolled base material to minimize “root shooting” and to help with our organic weed abatement program.
-We’ve stabilized our irrigation with a 2500-gallon water that is backed with a solar powered pump.
+We’ve stabilized our irrigation with a 2500-gallon water tank that is backed with a solar powered pump.
 Finally - we have also added a fertilizer factory – commonly known as a chicken coop with eight productive motors.
+We are also hoping to add a tractor to our tools of the trade for 2019.

 We are constantly reinvesting your service installments and fine tuning to perfect our growing practices for the long haul.
 Your service fees really allow us to improve quickly and effectively.
-Thank you!
+Thank you for being part of our eco-conscious change to the Christmas Season!